|

 M406b

-Each nodule has its own shape and character.
-Pyrite, or Iron Pyrite, is an Iron sulfide with isometric Crystals that
+Pyrite, or Iron Pyrite, is an Iron sulfide with isometric Crystals that usually

 Its metallic luster and brass yellow hue have earned it the nickname of "fool's